omprakassoni/SchoolProject/README.md

 spring.datasource.url=jdbc:mysql://localhost:3306/YOUR_DATABASE_NAME

-# Credentails for accessing database froma application
+# Credentails for accessing database from application
 spring.datasource.username=USER_NAME

 spring.datasource.password=PASSWORD

 Now, create folder with your choice name and then replace it absoulte path below in Application.properties file